DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/work-with-multiple-windows.md

 ## Basic use

-When your page launches a new window, the test will automatically continue in the newly open window.
-When that window is closed, the test will switch back to its parent.
+When your page launches a new window, the test automatically continues in the newly open window.
+When that window is closed, the test switches back to its parent.

 ```JavaScript
 import { Selector } from 'testcafe';